 Creating a validation set for time series problems is tricky because we have to take into account the time component.
 One cannot directly use the train_test_split or k-fold validation since this will disrupt the pattern in the series.
 The validation set should be created considering the date and time values.

-Suppose we have to forecast the temperate, dew point, cloud percent, etc. for the next two months using data from the last two years.
-One possible method is to keep the data for the last two months aside and train the model on the remaining 22 months.
+Suppose we have to forecast the temperate diff, dew point, cloud percent, etc., for the next two months using data from the last two years.
+One possible method is to keep the data for the last two months aside and train the model for the remaining 22 months.

 Once the model has been trained, we can use it to make predictions on the validation set.
-Based on these predictions and the actual values, we can check how well the model performed, and the variables for which the model did not do so well.
-And for making the final prediction, use the complete dataset (combine the train and validation sets).
+Based on these predictions and the actual values, we can check how well the model performed and the variables for which the model did not do so well.
+And for making the final prediction, use the complete dataset (combine the training data and validation sets).